PocketPiggy/42-silicon-valley-info/_posts/all_cancelled.md

 date: "2020-04-14"
 excerpt: "42 Silicon Valley, has decided to close not only the campus."
 coverImage: "/images/updates/april/14-4-2020_tweet.png"
+imgAlt: "Linked tweet of 42sv shutting down in may & july update."
 author:
     name: PocketPiggy
     picture: "/images/updates/profile.jpg"